 Critical Accounting Policies and Estimates.
-This section discusses the accounting policies and estimates that involve a higher degree of judgment or complexity and are most significant to reporting our consolidated results of operations and financial position, including the significant estimates and judgments used in the preparation of our consolidated financial statements.
+This section discusses the accounting policies and estimates that involve a higher degree of judgment or complexity and are most significant to reporting our consolidated results of operations and financial position, including the significant estimates and judgments used in the preparation of our condensed consolidated financial statements.

-SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS AND MARKET DATA
+36 | 2023 SECOND QUARTER FORM 10-Q SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS AND MARKET DATA